timmoon7/bunnings/README.md

 ### How to install

 - clone this repository: git clone https://github.com/timmoon7/bunnings.git
-- goto the project folder: cd codingskills
+- goto the project folder: cd bunnings
 - intall packages: npm install (OR yarn install)

 ### How to run